cgiachalis/aaR-pub/aaR_intro.md

 Sell May
 --------

-Rebalance portfolio by reducing the equity exposure at the end of May and reverting back to normal weights at the end of Oct.
+Rebalance the portfolio by reducing the equity exposure at the end of May and reverting back to normal weights at the end of Oct.

 ``` r
 data01 <- data[,c("SPY","TLT")]